khakhalin/notes/keywords/carbon_footprint.md

 Related: [[counterfactuals]]

-#bib
+#bib #green

 Most common definition: the total amount of CO2 emissions that is directly or indirectly, but exclusively caused by an activity or a total life of a product.
 Often, other gases are translated into "equivalent amount of CO2".

+# Wiedmann2008

-#### Wiedmann, T., & Minx, J. (2008).
+Wiedmann, T., & Minx, J. (2008).
 A definition of ‘carbon footprint’.
-Ecological economics research trends, 1, 1-11.
+Ecological economics research trends, 1, 1-11. http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.467.6821&rep=rep1&type=pdf
-http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.467.6821&rep=rep1&type=pdf

 Often no clear definition: